santis1001/Employee-Manager/README.md

 ```
 **`addEmployee(db, data)`**

-This function recieves the db connection instance and data containing the necessary information to insert the new employee into the table.
+This function receives the connection instance `db` and the `data` parameter containing the necessary information to insert a new employee into the table.
+It utilizes the provided data to execute the SQL query and add the specified employee information to the table.

 Query: `INSERT INTO employee (first_name, last_name, role_id, manager_id)  VALUES (?,?,?,?);`